 Licensed practical nurses (LPNs) work closely with registered nurses and doctors to provide patient care in a wide variety of health care settings.
 Becoming a licensed practical nurse requires completion of an LPN certification program.
-This program can prepare students to enter the workforce with the basic knowledge and skills required to provide high quality patient care.
+This program may prepare students to enter the workforce with the basic knowledge and skills required to provide high quality patient care.

 As the population ages and outpatient care centers become more popular, job opportunities for licensed practical nurses are expected to increase.
 The Bureau of Labor Statistics reports projected job growth of 22 percent from 2010 through 2020 for LPNs, which translates to approximately 168,500 new positions for those who have completed their certification and licensure (bls.gov/ooh, 2012).
 The average annual wage nationally for a licensed practical nurse was $42,040 in May 2011, or $20.21 per hour (bls.gov/oes, 2012).